center-for-humans-and-machines/algorithmic-institutions/reports/short_verison.md

 ## Coverage of the pilots

-We also investigate the distribution of punishments conditioned on the contributions of the group members.
+We investigate the distribution of punishments conditioned on the contributions of the group members.
 A comparision of the optimal manager and the pilots shows, that for medium and high contributions, the punishment levels shown by the optimal manager have been reasonably sampled in the pilot,